-Lecture Participation Points: Clicker points will be counted starting Monday, September 27th.
-For each class where you answer ≥75% of the questions, you will get participation points, if you do not then you will get a zero for the day.
-You do not need to get the correct answer.
-For a majority of clicker questions, you will have to submit answers twice (once before and once after discussion) and both of these submissions are required.
-There will be 25 lectures throughout the semester where clicker participation will be monitored.
-You only need to earn participation credit for 22 out of the 25 lecture days to earn full credit for lecture participation, meaning you have three "no questions asked" absences in the quarter.
+Lecture Participation Points: There will be 24 lectures throughout the semester where participation will be monitored.
+You only need to earn participation credit for 21 out of the 24 lecture days to earn full credit for lecture participation, meaning you have three "no questions asked" absences in the quarter.
 If you experience extenuating circumstances that prevent you from attending class for more than those three "no questions asked" absences please email me as soon as possible and we can discuss the possibility of making up those points.